Citibank Argentina: Overview

-The bank issues an array of credit cards, including Diners Club, Visa, and MasterCard (with American Airlines AAdvantage).
-Its acquisition of the Provencred lending bank in 1999 expanded Citibank's reach into the moderate income market, though Provencred was ultimately sold to the local Banco Comafi in 2009.
+In 1999, the division acquired Provencred; it was sold to Banco Comafi in 2009.

-Citibank Argentina maintains 60 branches, US$2.2 billion in deposits, and a loan portfolio of US$1.4 billion (around 3% of the domestic market in each).
+In April 2017, its retail division was sold to Banco Santander Argentina.
+At that time, the bank had US$1.4 billion in assets and provided credit cards, personal loans, deposit accounts, and a retail brokerage business.

 Headquarters

-The headquarters of Citibank Argentina, at Bartolomé Mitre 502, are in the heart of the Buenos Aires financial district, and face the offices of the Bank of the Province of Buenos Aires and Banco Santander Río, two of its largest competitors.
+The headquarters of Citibank Argentina, at Bartolomé Mitre 502, are in the heart of the Buenos Aires financial district, and face the offices of the Bank of the Province of Buenos Aires and Banco Santander Argentina, two of its largest competitors.
 The building, notable for its Art Deco façade and main hall, was designed by Luis Aberastain Oro and Lyman Dudley, and completed in 1929.
 The building was also known in its early decades for the Club Americano, a social club located on the top floor, and popular with Buenos Aires' sizable American expatriate community.